jcachayG93/exception-handler-middleware-example/README.md

 # Introduction
-An example for using a custom ASP.NET core middleware to handle exceptions for the application.
+An example of using a custom ASP.NET core middleware to handle exceptions for the application.
-When a web-app receives a request, this request is mapped into an object HttpRequest.
+When a web app receives a request, this request is mapped into an object HttpRequest.
 The request passes through a series of chain of responsibility handlers (middleware),

 In this example, we added a custom one.